Machine learning and analytics to derive insights from student behaviors.

 Predict Success With Higher Certainty

 Determing appropriate peer groups is the paramount of measuring student success.
-Art students don’t behave like physics students, on-campus students don’t behave like off-campus students, and there are radical differences from university to university.
+Art students don’t behave like physics students, on-campus students don’t behave like off-campus students, and rural college students don’t behave like urban university students.

 The first step in our machine learning process is to cluster students and create appropriate cohorts.
 Only then can we understand the importance of student behaviors.